-A consolidated version of the relevant UK Russia Regulations is available here.
+A consolidated version of the relevant UK Russia Regulations, which includes all amendments to date, is available here.
 In the sections below, we provide an overview of some of the key provisions.

-On 18 and 19 July 2022, the UK enacted The Russia (Sanctions) (EU Exit) (Amendment) (No. 12) Regulations 2022 and The Russia (Sanctions) (EU Exit) (Amendment) (No. 13) Regulations 2022.
-The amendments are detailed further below.
+On 23 June 2022, The Russia (Sanctions) (EU Exit) (Amendment) (No. 10) Regulations 2022 came into force imposing a tranche of new trade sanctions on Russia, the details of which are outlined further below.